steinuil/steinuil.github.io/posts/type-level-conf.md

 ```

 Now we have an issue: if we were to add a new language, say "fr", we'd have to add it
-in two places, and too much typing is bad for your wrists.
+in two places, and too much typing is bad for our wrists.
 Let us reduce the risk
 of carpal tunnel.

 ```typescript